adriannovegil/awesome-observability/README.md

 ### Instrumentation & SDKs

 - [OpenLLMetry](https://github.com/traceloop/openllmetry) - Open-source observability for LLM applications, based on OpenTelemetry.
-- [OpenLLMetry for JavaScript](https://github.com/traceloop/openllmetry-js) - Sister project to OpenLLMetry, but in TypeScript.
-Open-source observability for LLM applications, based on OpenTelemetry.
-- [OpenLLMetry for Go](https://github.com/traceloop/go-openllmetry) - Sister project to OpenLLMetry, but in Go.
-Open-source observability for LLM applications, based on OpenTelemetry.
 - [MyScale Telemetry](https://github.com/myscale/myscale-telemetry) - Tool designed to enhance the observability of LLM applications by capturing trace data from LangChain-based applications and storing it in MyScaleDB or ClickHouse.

 ### Cost & Usage Tracking